4 Amazing Lessons From The Woman at the Well

 “Can this be the Christ?”

-Here we see the contrast between the disciples and the Samaritan woman.
+Here, we see the contrast between the disciples and the Samaritan woman.
 Compared to the disciples, it didn’t take long for the Samaritan woman to know and acknowledge that Jesus Christ is the Messiah.
 The simple interaction and exchange of questions and answers were enough for the Samaritan woman to know that Jesus is the one true God.
 (John 4:27-30)

 Another takeaway from this encounter is that Jesus is for all people, not just the Jews.
 During that time, Jews weren’t very fond of the Samaritans and often regarded them as someone lower, yet Jesus didn’t treat the Samaritan woman that way.
 He talked to her and followed her as a human, not like how she usually sees herself.
-Through this interaction, the Samaritan woman felt no judgment from Jesus but only love and care towards her and her well-being.
+Through this interaction, the Samaritan woman felt no judgment from Jesus but only love and care toward her and her well-being.

 In Summary